open-gamma-ray-astro/gamma-astro-data-formats/source/events/events.rst

 different types of instrument.
 More details can be found `here <https://heasarc.gsfc.nasa.gov/docs/heasarc/ofwg/docs/general/ogip_94_001/ogip_94_001.html>`__

+Most IACT data will be ``POINTING``, indicating a constant pointing in equatorial coordinates.

 In addition to the OGIP-defined values (``POINTING``, ``RASTER``, ``SLEW`` and ``SCAN``), we define the option ``DRIFT`` to accomodate ground-based wide-field instruments, in which local zenith/azimuth coordinates remain constant.
 In this case, the header keywords